needle-mirror/com.unity.live-capture/Documentation~/connection-network.md

 # Set up your network and firewall

-To enable a proper connection of the hardware capture devices with the Unity Editor:
+To enable a proper connection between the [Client Devices](data-capture-process.md#client-device) and the Unity Editor:

 * Make sure the devices and Unity Editor workstation have access to the **same network**.